-4. Protect areas defined as sensitive habitat areas\ (Map X) and utilize mitigating measures to minimize unavoidable negative impacts.

-- 5. Prohibit development within the Delkatla Wildlife Sanctuary to ensure its protection, and discourage development adjacent to it that may negatively impact the area. - a.
+- 4. Protect areas defined as sensitive habitat areas (Map 3) and utilize mitigating measures to minimize unavoidable negative impacts. - 5.
+Prohibit development within the Delkatla Wildlife Sanctuary to ensure its protection, and discourage development adjacent to it that may negatively impact the area. - a.
 Do not allow industrial activity adjacent to the sanctuary. - b.
 Retain the vegetation buffer along Trumpeter Drive and ensure other boundaries of the Sanctuary are also buffered from adjacent uses. - 6.
 Refer developments that have riparian areas within them to appropriate federal and provincial agencies, and work in cooperation with those agencies to ensure that developments do not have a negative impact on fish and wildlife habitat, and have minimal effect on natural watercourses. - 7.
 Support strategies to control invasive plants and aquatic species according to the Weed Control Act and the Aquatic Invasive Species Regulations. - 8.
 Restrict the use of non-essential and cosmetic pesticides on public lands. - 9.
 Maintain and where possible enhance wildlife corridors that provide natural habitat connectivity for wildlife movement.

-Access to nature/parks/green spaces
+Access to nature/ parks/green spaces

 - 10. Retain the Delkatla Wildlife Sanctuary as the Village's most significant green space feature, both for residents and tourists. - 11.
 Retain the McIntyre Bay Park (Cemetery Beach) in an undeveloped state except for minor support facilities. - 12.
-Retain and enhance the park at the end of the sea plane site in the Delkatla Slough. - 13.
+Retain and enhance the park at the end of the sea plane site in the Delkatla Harbour. - 13.
 Enhance and increase public access to beaches and waterfront areas within Masset by improving and maintaining existing parks, and where possible, creating new parks and/or trails. - 14.
-Create a network of accessible and well maintained trails throughout the community, linking neighbourhoods, parks and other key community destinations. - 15.
-Educate beach users about responsible motorized vehicle use, following the Naikoon Provincial Park guide regarding responsible ATV use. - 16.
-Improve public access to Masset beach (at the end of Main Street) when feasible to do so, considering a sea walk along the foreshore. - 17.
+Educate beach users about responsible motorized vehicle use, following the Naikoon Provincial Park guide regarding responsible ATV use. - 15.
+Improve public access to Masset beach (at the end of Main Street) when feasible to do so, considering a sea walk along the foreshore. - 16.
 Enhance way-finding and interpretive opportunities to and throughout natural areas and other community amenities.